 <H2> Use AI tools to generate questions

 Enter the following prompts in an AI tool to obtain information.
-Remember that information obtained from AI tools always need to be verified, but it helps to generate questions which is what you should do.
+Remember that information obtained from AI tools always need to be verified, but it helps to generate questions, which is what you should do.
 Indicate to the AI tool to produce information at the High School level.

 Electrons are located in atomic orbitals.